ragusamj/fashion-node-capstone/README.md

 * As a visitor, I want to be able to view a demo or read about/see how the app works so that I can decide if I want to sign up for an account.
 (LANDING PAGE plus DEMO?)

 * As a visitor who has already created an account, I want to log in so that I can access my account.

-AS A LOGGED-IN USER
-* As a user, I want to set up my new account by describing some past successes so that I can reflect back on them later when I feel impostor syndrome setting in.
 ![UI Flow handwritten draft](https://github.com/ragusamj/fashion-node-capstone/blob/master/github-images/fashion-node-login.JPG)
+* If I do not have the account, I want to be able to register.
 ![UI Flow handwritten draft](https://github.com/ragusamj/fashion-node-capstone/blob/master/github-images/fashion-node-signup.JPG)

-* As a user, I want to view my past successes once I have entered them into the system so that I can combat impostor syndrome feelings.
+AS A LOGGED-IN USER

-* As a user, I want to see graphic/visual representations of my past successes and the skills and traits I used to achieve them so I can know I am a capable person.
+* As a user, I would lie to see a table that shows the items I have in line to purchase.
+I would like to see the categories such as: item, brand, store, sale starts, sale ends, link, etc.
 ![UI Flow handwritten draft](https://github.com/ragusamj/fashion-node-capstone/blob/master/github-images/fashion-node-tracksales.JPG)

+* As a user, I want to set up my new account by organizing the items that I would like to purchase and to indicate the when the sale for that particular item starts and ends.
+I would like to add the expiration date to my google calendar to alert me.
+I would like to have an option to search my favorite stores near me.

 ![UI Flow handwritten draft](https://github.com/ragusamj/fashion-node-capstone/blob/master/github-images/fashion-node-additem.JPG)

 ## Working Prototype